 Me: About 2000.

-.
+Her: Oh.
+That's more than enough.
 (Oh my dear- I haven't even made that many pies! uhm, clearly we don't know what our insurance policy says)

 Me: Are there specific requirements for me to have a certain number of hours in a (ME) or a complex airplane or something like that?
 Different insurance companies have different requirements so I was wanting to know what I needed to rent your (ME).

-Her: Um...you might be better talking to one of the flight instructors to get more information
+Her: Um...you might be better talking to one of the flight instructors to get more information.

 (why do your flight instructors know more about your insurance requirements than you?
 Perhaps you should get back to your baking granny)